 RELATED: NFL Draft Tracker: Pros & Cons]

 How he fits: The selection of Ward is a big surprise, considering the 49ers selected Eric Reid in the first round last season.
 And in free agency, the 49ers awarded veteran Antoine Bethea a four-year, $21 million contract.
-So Ward does not arrive on the scene as a potential rookie starter at safety.
-But he fills a need, all the same.
-Ward will be expected to beat out veterans Perrish Cox and Eric Wright to replace Carlos Rogers as the 49ers nickel back.
-The cornerback who covers the slot receiver gets on the field for approximately 60 percent of the defensive snaps over the course of a season.
-He is also expected to be a special-teams standout in his first year and eventually work into a starting safety job before the expiration of his rookie contract.
+He has a chance to compete for playing time as the slot corner.
+But, more than likely, he will be a special-teams standout in his first year and eventually work into a starting job in future seasons.

 Next scheduled pick: Second round, No. 56 overall (Friday).